Surrey Pickleball Club

 The Surrey Pickleball Club (SPC) employs levels of play (e.g. 2.0, 2.5, 3.0, 3.5, 4.0, 4.5, 5.0) as a means of determining eligibility to play in the various club play events shown on the CALENDAR.
 The purpose is to match members together that are at the approximately same skill level, thereby providing social yet challenging play.

-Current members are assigned to a level based on a previous skills assessment performed by our Ratings Committee, and therefore are “Club Rated”.
+In past years, members were assigned to a level based on a skills assessment performed by our Ratings Committee, and therefore were “Club Rated”.

 Q & A

 What are ratings and why do we use them?

 Ratings are a way of ensuring that members get to play with other members at or near their own level of play.
 For example, if you are rated at 3.0, you will play in the 3.0 sessions with other 3.0 players.
 There are different ways to rate players, such as a ladder system, tournament play, skills assessment, etc. In 2021, SPC will be moving from a Ratings Committee System to a Performance Based Ratings System, using Ladder Play to determine a member's performance and adjust their rating.